baobabsoluciones/cornflow-ui/README.md

 It's important not to edit any other file or folders.
 Only the folders, files and images just mentioned can be edited.

+\*\*Note: To save dashboard preferences for a single execution, including filters, checks, and date ranges, utilize the `setDashboardPreference` method from the `LoadedExecution.ts` class.
+Subsequently, retrieve these preferences using the `getDashboardPreference` method.
+The data type is custom, allowing for flexible usage as needed.

 ## Installing

 - Install or update npm